Just how polluted the Spokane River is became a bone of contention Friday between panelists debating a major change to the Spokane City Charter.

-“In all the years since then, Spokane has never been listed as an endangered river again,” she added to the applause of an audience attending a Greater Spokane Inc. breakfast.
+“In all the years since then, Spokane has never been listed as an endangered river again,” she added to applause at a Greater Spokane Inc. breakfast.

 Who’s right?
 “The truth is definitely somewhere in the middle,” Michael Garrity, Washington state conservation director for American Rivers, said Friday.

-The Spokane River was on the American Rivers Most Endangered Rivers List in 2004, for excessive phosphorus dumping from sewage, as well as mine wastes and increased withdrawals from groundwater.
+The Spokane River was on the American Rivers Most Endangered Rivers List in 2004 for excessive phosphorus dumping from sewage, as well as mine wastes and increased withdrawals from groundwater.
 It was listed as a success story in 2005 because the state Department of Ecology was negotiating reductions in phosphorus.
-One of those changes, a law that bans phosphorus in dishwashing detergent, is in place but the department’s master plan on cutting phosphorus, which was originally scheduled to be released last year, was delayed until just last month, and still needs state and federal approval.
+One of those changes, a law that bans phosphorus in dishwashing detergent, is in place but the department’s master plan on cutting phosphorus, which was originally scheduled to be released last year, was delayed until last month.
+The plan still needs state and federal approval.

-Prop 4 contains a series of charter amendments that would establish different rights in the city.
+Proposition 4 contains a series of charter amendments that would establish various rights in the city.
 The amendments cover such things as housing, health care, wages and neighborhood control over development.
 How the neighborhoods could exert that control prompted another disagreement in the debate on whether a small minority could block a project that has received all other city approval.

-The changes are needed to protect citizens and give local businesses an advantage over large national corporations, said Kai Huschke: “How bad does it have to get?”
+The changes are needed to protect residents and give local businesses an advantage over large national corporations, said Kai Huschke.
+“How bad does it have to get?”

-The proposal would turn Spokane into a Petri dish for a long list of changes that haven’t been tried as a whole anywhere, said McCaslin: “Forgive me if I do not want to be the first to lift the lid on this Pandora’s Box.”
+The proposal would turn Spokane into a petri dish for a long list of changes that haven’t been tried as a whole anywhere, McCaslin said.
+“Forgive me if I do not want to be the first to lift the lid on this Pandora’s box.”